uswds/uswds-for-designers/README.md

 * Begin by opening the Swatches panel.
 * In the Swatches menu, select Open Swatch Library and then Other Library.
 * Navigate to web-design-standards-colors.ase to add the palette.

+### For Omnigraffle
+* Unzip the file to access the Stencil file.
+* Open the stencil file and you'll be asked if you want to move it to your stencil folder.
+* Agree to move the stencil, then create a new Omnigraffle file.
+* The WDS stencils will be listed as an available library in your stencil panel.

 ## About the Sketch files